-- Squeeze the clutch lever in against the hand grip.
-Shift transmission to neutral. - 4.
-Press the start switch to start the motorcycle.
+- Apply the front or rear brake to prevent movement of the motorcycle. - Squeeze the clutch lever in against the hand grip.
+Shift transmission to neutral (with the green neutral lamp lit). - Do not roll the throttle. - Press the engine start switch to start the engine.